JeffersonH44/deep-reinforcement-nd/p1_navigation/README.md

 * [`replay.yaml`](./conf/replay.yaml): all the hyperparameters for the (prioritized) experience replay.
 * [`trainer.yaml`](./conf/trainer.yaml): hyperparameters for the trainer algorithm (episodes, actions per episode, epsilon, etc.)

-## how to run the environment with a pretrained model
+## how to run the environment with a pretrained model?

 Go to the [`Navigation.ipynb`](./Navigation.ipynb), to the 4th section **It's your turn!**, run the two subsections **Set the environmnet for python** and **Import all dependencies**.
 Then, go to the
 5th section **Test new agenn over the environment** and run the two cells below to run the pretrained agent.